Ousman-T/Multiverse-Portfolio/Bootcamp Project Book Keeping App/ReadMe.md

 # Book Keeping Application
-____
-A backend application designed to keep track of a user's reading.
-The application supports full CRUD operations where a user can create, view, update, and remove books that they've read.
-The application also has various different endpoints meant to handle different operations.
-Data is persisted via PostgreSQL database.
+A backend application designed to keep track of a user's reading activities.
+The application supports full CRUD operations, enabling users to create, view, update, and delete books they have read.
+It also features various endpoints for handling different operations, with data persistence managed through a PostgreSQL database.

-## Users
+# Users
-____
+___
 Readers
-____
 # Key Features
-____
+___
-+ CRUD operations on data
+Full CRUD operations for book data management.
-+ Persisted data
+Persistent data storage using a PostgreSQL database.
-+ Specific endpoints for specific operations
+Dedicated endpoints for specific operations.
-____
 # Personal Contributions
-____
+___
-**S** - At the completion of bootcamp, we were tasked with creating a backend application in order to show competencies amongst learned material.
-The project's topic was up to us to decide.
-Being that I'm a reader, figured it would be cool to make a backend app that keeps track of my reading.
-This would be helpful for me as I often read great books, remember the content, but forget the name. <br>
+**S** - Upon completing the bootcamp, we were tasked with creating a backend application to demonstrate our understanding of the material covered.
+The choice of project topic was left to us.
+As an avid reader, I decided to create a backend application to track my reading history.
+This would be beneficial for recalling not only the content of books I have read but also their titles.

-**T** - I decided to create the project using Java, as that was the second language I learned during bootcamp.
-I used SpringBoot for the backend in order to handle routing, schemas, and HTTP requests.
-I opted to use PostgreSQL for my database, as it was very intutive to work with SpringBoot.
-I set up tables for users and books and used primary and foreign keys to associate the two.
-This project was worked on independently and I primarily used Git for version control. <br>
+**T** - I chose to develop this project using Java, the second language I learned during bootcamp.
+I used Spring Boot for the backend to manage routing, schemas, and HTTP requests.
+PostgreSQL was selected as the database due to its intuitive integration with Spring Boot.
+I set up tables for users and books, using primary and foreign keys to establish relationships between them.
+This project was developed independently, with Git used for version control.

-**A** - I worked on the project independently and was able to create a flushed out backend server, attached to a database with CRUD functionality.
-Getting the relations set up between tables was an initial blocker as this was my first time working with a relational database for a personal project.
-Another blocker was getting routing proper with SpringBoot, as this was the first project I've built using technologies outside of the JavaScript umbrella. <br>
+**A** - I independently developed a fully functional backend server connected to a database with complete CRUD functionality.
+Establishing the relationships between the tables was a challenging initial hurdle, as this was my first personal project utilizing a relational database.
+Another challenge was configuring routing with Spring Boot, as this was my first experience developing outside the JavaScript ecosystem.

-**R** - The completed application showcased the many concepts studied during the backend module of bootcamp.
-The app fulfilled it's purpose to the extent of showcasing the studying and effort that went into learning these new concepts and creating applications using them.
-Overall I learned that working in new languages are simply opportunities to grow and become a better programmer.
+**R** - The completed application effectively demonstrated the various concepts covered during the backend module of the bootcamp.
+It successfully fulfilled its purpose of showcasing my knowledge and effort in learning these new concepts and building applications with them.
+Overall, I learned that working with new languages presents valuable opportunities for growth and becoming a more proficient programmer.

 # Competencies
-____
+___
 ### JF 3.2 - Can explain the principles and uses of relational and non-relational databases.
-When working on this project, one of the first design decisions I had to make was how should I store data.
-I've been privy to working with non-relational databases in the past.
-However, when analyzing what I was trying to design I figured a relational database would suite my purposes better.
-Being that manipulating and fetching the data under certain conditions would be easier with a relational, and one of the main principles behind my application required the relation between books and readers. <br>
+One of the initial design decisions for this project was determining how to store the data.
+Although I had prior experience with non-relational databases, I concluded that a relational database would better suit the project’s requirements.
+The need to manipulate and retrieve data under specific conditions, as well as the core relationship between books and readers, made a relational database the ideal choice.

-### JF 3.4 Can Create a logical and maintainable codebase
+### JF 3.4 - Can create a logical and maintainable codebase.
-This project was my first Java project, so when working on it best practices were emphasized and followed to the best of my ability.
-Particularly with the structuring of directories.
-Housing certain functions next to related functions.
-Separating logic and understanding the communication between services has to be the most eye-opening aspect of working on this project.
+This project marked my first experience working with Java.
+I emphasized and adhered to best practices, particularly in directory structure.
+I organized related functions logically and separated concerns to facilitate clear communication between services.
+Understanding this structure was one of the most enlightening aspects of the project.

-### Code and Resources
+# Code and Resources
-____
+___
-**Link to Youtube Video walking through project**: https://www.youtube.com/watch?v=vY3tXN2M-Kg <br>
+**Link to YouTube Video walkthrough**: https://www.youtube.com/watch?v=vY3tXN2M-Kg <br/>
 **Link to project repository**: https://github.com/Ousman-T/Book-Keeping-App